simple-login/website/content/blog/introducing-pgp.md

 You can create and manage your keys when adding/editing your mailboxes.
 Check it out your [mailbox dashboard ↗](https://app.simplelogin.io/dashboard/mailbox).

-As PGP encryption is resource intensive, this feature is only available in the Premium plan or during the trial period.
+As PGP encryption is resource-intensive, this feature is only available in the Premium plan or during the trial period.

-After the trial, SimpleLogin stop encrypting the forwarded emails.
+After the trial, SimpleLogin stops encrypting the forwarded emails.